It was a beautiful, sunny spring day.

 A year ago my son—then 5 years old—was being spit on at school.
 It got my wheels turning about how I really need to make an impression on my kids about how they deserve to be treated and how they need to treat others.

 Then a few months ago, we had another situation which at first looked like bullying, but turned out to be an accident and a well-intentioned misunderstanding (not that his sister didn’t want to exact revenge, anyway).

 I have since decided that instead of being all Hearts-and-Flowers and Gentle Words, I’m gonna be Real.

-*True Story: When Miss A was 2 months old, someone’s 2yo son started hitting and kicking her as she lay in her bouncy seat, making her scream and cry.
-The mother (who was within reach of them both) sweetly called out “Gentle Hands…” as I dashed across the room, ripped that kid off my newborn, and pulled her up to safety.
+True Story: When my daughter was two months old, someone’s two-year-old son started hitting and kicking her as she lay in her bouncy seat, making her scream and cry.
+The mother (who was within reach of them both) sweetly called out, “Gentle hands…” as I dashed across the room, ripped that kid off my newborn, and pulled her up to safety.
 The kid wasn’t reprimanded, even though he hurt someone 1/3 his size deliberately.
 That phrase “Gentle hands” to this day makes me cringe.

 My kids are old enough to understand Real.
 They’re almost 5 & 7 years old.

 Now: back to the driveway.